 A boy behind a partition clutched an armload of files, a phone receiver and a plastic sheet with a silhouette of a ribcage.
 A nurse waited nearby, drumming her fingernails on a tablet.
 Another phone rang as Mina approached.
 The youth looked at it in terror, then at Mina.
 “Can I help you?” he asked, helplessly.

 “Robby!” he shrieked over his shoulder.

-The Jeep owner appeared, and picked up the phone.
+The Jeep owner appeared, and picked up the ringing phone.
 “Please hold,” she said, taking the files slipping from his grasp.
-She leaned toward the receiver in the boy’s hand and said, “Three minutes, Doc,” while scanning a UPC label.
+She leaned toward the other receiver in the boy’s hand and said, “Three minutes, Doc,” while scanning a UPC label.
 She gave a folder to the nurse, then handed the others to someone behind her.